yfnecz/Google-Search-Algorithm-with-Python/README.md

 This educational project is implementing a Basic Search Engine with the [PageRank](https://blog.majestic.com/company/understanding-googles-algorithm-how-pagerank-works/) algorithm.

-The damping parameter used for calculation the page rank is 0.5.
+The damping parameter used for the calculation of page rank is 0.5.

 The input information from the Standard Input includes: